 Our gas fields which produce from the Cienaga de Oro and Porquero proven reservoirs, can produce more than 230 million standard cubic feet per day, and are connected to our central Jobo gas processing and treatment facility through more than 169 kilometers of flow lines, mainly flexible steel flow lines.
 Our Jobo gas processing facilities have a capacity of over 300 million standard cubic feet per day.

 During our natural gas treatment process, we remove small amounts of moisture and condensates from the natural gas to achieve conditions for sale and use established by Colombian regulations, in particular the Reglamento nico de Transporte de Gas Natural (RUT).
 With these conditions, the natural gas is ready to be used by industrial, residential, and other consumers.

 Our natural gas processing and treatment facilities consist of three plants.
 The original Jobo 1A/1B are mechanical refrigeration units with name plate capacities of 70 MMSCFD.
 Jobo 2 was commissioned in 2016 with a name plate capacity of 100 MMSCFD and Jobo3 was commissioned in 2019 with a name plate capacity of 130 MMSCD.
 These two plants use a J-T loop to cool the gas and drop out liquids.
 Each plant has two inlet compressors and two outlet compressors, as well as one spare.
 The outlet compressors raise the gas pressure to the required pressure of 1,200 psi for inlet to the sales lines.

 The process consists of the following stages: i) Primary Separation; ii) Dehydration; iii) Hydrocarbon Dew Point Conditioning; iv) Compression; v) Filtration & vi) Measurement.
-Gas is collected from wells located in several reservoir that are spread across the Esperanza, VIM5 and VIM21 blocks.
+Gas is collected from wells located in several reservoirs that are spread across the Esperanza, VIM5 and VIM21 blocks.
 Gas produced from Nelson, Palmer and other fields are collected at the Betania substation and separated from the produced liquids such as condensate and water.
 Condensate is collected in a vessel for transport by truck and water is sent to the Jobo water treatment and injection plant.
 The preprocessed gas flows through two 8-inch lines to Jobo.
 One of the lines is for low pressure gas and the other for high pressure gas.